illustravault/content-ops-starter/content/pages/index.md

       - title: >-
           "The portfolio highlights a variety of styles, demonstrating versatility and skill.
-The site is easy to navigate, and the clean design reflects the designer's expertise.
-A great choice for anyone looking for high-quality, professional graphic design services."
+The site is easy to navigate, and the clean design reflects the designer's expertise."
         tagline: Nishu
         subtitle: 'Maria Walters, Company'
         text: >-